What Makes A Good Vinyl Record Display?

 And for cat’s sake, place your vinyl shelf high above the ground.
 But not out of reach.
 But high enough.
 But not near other surfaces that are within cat-launching distance.

 While leaning an album cover on a shelf or against a wall is a nice option for versatility and ongoing rotation, unless you’re changing album covers fairly frequently, keep in mind that the longer you leave an empty album cover leaning against the wall, the more likely it is to begin bowing or warping until you re-insert the vinyl record.

 Trying to make the most of it all

 When designing Record Props, we sought out to design with attention to detail.
 We aimed at creating a display that is inspired by our needs, helps solve our most common challenges, and is extremely versatile and unique.
 Just as importantly, we wanted something that highlights the artists we all admire, and the time, effort and hard work that goes into making an analog format that represents the very idea of music and expression.

-Record Props, like shelves, give listeners the option to change albums out quickly and easily, but they are also designed with the ability to pair both the vinyl record and the album cover together in one unique display.
+Record Props, like album shelves and now playing stands, give listeners the option to change albums out quickly and easily, but they are also designed with the ability to pair both the vinyl record and the album cover together in one unique display.
 This can be done with both single albums and most gatefolds (double LP's) in a number of creative ways.

 Most importantly, for avid listeners, Record Props let you change vinyl records in seconds.
-They are specifically designed with this in mind – to easily display what is Now Playing – giving the listener a safe and easy way to continually change albums quickly and without any disassembly.
+They are specifically designed with this in mind – to easily display what is Now Playing – giving listeners a safe and easy way to continually change albums quickly and without any disassembly.

 A Multi-Purpose Display